dalkoran/dalkoran.github.io/_posts/2011-04-06-windows-phone-reserved-space.md

+---
----title: "Windows Phone ‘Reserved Space’"
+title: "Windows Phone ‘Reserved Space’"
 date: 2011-04-06 02:02
 author: spencen
 comments: true
 categories: [General, Windows Phone]
 tags: []
 ---

 My Windows Phone is showing that almost half its paltry capacity of 8 GB is consumed by “reserved space and content from other computers”.